NostalgiaNinja/Puyobot/README.md

 Puyobot is the simple and easy to use bot for Discord - specifically made for Puyo Puyo EN community.

 To run, you will require a file called ClientKey.txt with the Bot application token put in.
-Once all is set and done, rune "node PuyoBot.js" and you're all set.
+Once all is set and done, run "node PuyoBot.js" and you're all set.

 # Dependancies: